English

 • show high levels of achievement and exhibit very positive attitudes towards reading;

-• rapidly acquire a secure knowledge of letters and sounds and make sustained progress in learning to read fluently;
+• rapidly acquire a secure phonetic knowledge and make sustained progress in learning to read fluently;

-• read easily and fluently with good understanding across both fiction and non-fiction;
+• read easily and fluently with good understanding across both fiction and non-fiction texts;

 • acquire a wider vocabulary;